 Schema Composer profiles are the configuration files that describe the elements and restrictions that will make up a particular schema or sub-model.
-Profiles are generally tied to a particular technology such as CIM or UPCC, and the interpretation of the material within the Profile and the nature of the schema or sub-model published will be dependent on the technology specific generator used.
-While Enterprise Architect supports a number of technologies 'out of the box' (and more are planned), it is also possible to customize the process by taking advantage of the extensive automation interface in Enterprise Architect to leverage the rich content of Schema Composer Profiles under your own terms, either in an addin or script.
+Profiles are generally tied to a particular technology such as the Common Information Model (CIM) or the UML Profile for Core Components (UPCC), and the interpretation of the material within the Profile and the nature of the schema or sub-model published will be dependent on the technology-specific generator used.
+While Enterprise Architect supports a number of technologies 'out of the box' (and more are planned), it is also possible to customize the process by taking advantage of the extensive automation interface in Enterprise Architect to leverage the rich content of Schema Composer Profiles under your own terms, either in an Add-In or script.